YuYen/2048_Simulator/README.md

 * Min-Max with Alpha Beta Pruning
 * Monte Carlo Prediction

 Turns out Monte Carlo Prediction perform pretty well when tile was generated randomly.
 However, if the tile generated with specific strategy, the game would ended much sooner.
 Thus, both moving and generating processes affect the result.
+In short, player need both good strategy and good luck to play well in the game.

 ## How to run Pre-Compiled jar file